cristian-sima/Wisply/README.md

 6. Follow the steps of the installer

+#### Start Wisply server

+In order to start wisply, go to Wisply directory and type `bash util/ubuntu/start.sh`.
+You will see the wizard for running.
+This script detects if there was any previous version of Wisply started.

+#### Stop Wisply server

+If you want to stop wisply, go to Wisply directory and type `bash util/ubuntu/stop.sh`.

 ### Windows

 In the `util/` folder there are a few scrips which may help yout.